docsforadobe/after-effects-expression-reference/docs/footage.md

 Returns the time in seconds for the samples of a specificed dynamic data stream in a MGJSON file.

 Optionally specify the time span from which to return samples.
-By default the time for all samples between `startTime` and `endTime` in the dynamicdata stream are returned, as defined by the data stream’s `samplesTemporalExtent` property in the MGJSON file.
+By default the time for all samples between `startTime` and `endTime` in the dynamicdata stream are returned, as defined by the data stream's `samplesTemporalExtent` property in the MGJSON file.

 Accepts a single array value to define the path in the hierarchy to the desired dynamic data stream.